Edgar-Donk/tkinter.ttk.style/README.md

 resulting widget would look jagged.
 The single figure 16 is the equivalent of having (16,16,16,16), a border of 16 along all sides.
 The lower frame has obviously grown in comparison to the upper frame and looks pretty smart, both frames have the same style
 'RoundedFrame'.
 Now is a good time to have a look at the underlying image.
 To do this we will need to decode the coded image.
-Since the script is quite old it can only be a gif image.
+Since the script is quite old it was assumed to be a gif image.
 (Use all the lines of the coded image - the dotted line below is just a shortcut for continuity).
 ```
 import base64
 with open ('frameFocusBorder.gif','wb') as f: